 - Chronic cases may develop a sparse coat with scaling, particularly around the face, neck and shoulders.

 - Exercise the horse during the cooler parts of the day (early morning and late evening).

-- Implement a rigorous cooling down procedure – hose, scrape, repeat, hose, scrape, repeat.
+- Implement a rigorous cooling down procedure – continually cold hose your horse until cool.
 Use fans if they are available to you.
 Continue until the horse’s body temperature and other vital signs have returned to normal.